Budapest Architect: Homepage - news and updates

-In first instance "Budapest Architect" will in particular pay attention to the period from about 1890 to 1948 in the architectural history of Budapest.
-An unprecedented period in terms of the number of buildings erected during these years and a period when the, largely still extant, city view of Budapest in majority was designed by architects of Jewish origin.
+In first instance "Budapest Architect" will in particular pay attention on the period from about 1890 to 1948 in the architectural history of Budapest.
+An unprecedented period in terms of the number of buildings erected during these years and a period when the, largely still extant, city view of Budapest in majority was designed by architects of Jewish/Hungarian origin.
 Also a period during which over 200 architects were active.

 Many styles were used during this period: Neo-classical styles, Art Nouveau in all its forms, Art Deco, pre-modern, revival of neo styles, Bauhaus, New Objectivity and so on.
 And these styles are also used as a mixture, so it's difficult to classify several buildings.

 "Budapest Architect" is already more extended than many publications on the Internet or in books.
 This because due to analysis of photographs of buildings, taken during hundreds of hours of walking in the city, it showed that there are many gaps in the architectural history of Budapest.
 The Jewish influence on the architecture of Budapest is too less described and from numerous architects is little or no information available.
 Also is from many buildings the architect still not known.
 "Budapest Architect" already succeeded to attribute several buildings to the name of a famous architect, such as the L√∂ffler brothers.